to display context-

 - Swingle, W.T.
 (1916) The early European history and the botanical name of the tree of heaven, Ailanthus altissima.
 J. Washington Acad.
 Sci.
 6: 490.

-- Webb LJ (1948a) Guide to medicinal and poisonous plants of Queensland.
-Commonwealth Scientific and Industrial Research Organisation.
-Bulletin 232
+- Webb LJ (1948a) Guide to Medicinal and Poisonous Plants of Queensland.
+Bulletin No. 232.
+Melbourne, Victoria: Council for Scientific and Industrial Research [doi] [url]

 - White JC (1887) Dermatitis Venenata: an account of the action of external irritants upon the skin.
 Boston: Cupples and Hurd [doi] [WorldCat] [url] [url-2]